Puno Lake Titicaca, Peru Travel Guide

 Be prepared to explain allergies clearly in Spanish.
 Communication is to a safe dining experience.

 Google Translate or a phrasebook is helpful for communicating specific dietary needs.
-Online reviews can also indicate suitable restaurants.
+Reviews on the internet can also indicate suitable restaurants.

 Some tour operators in Puno may include basic cooking demonstrations as part of a cultural tour.